adbharadwaj/cytoscape-sample-plugin/README.md

 3. Download Jar file from [here](https://github.com/anu0012/cytoscape-sample-plugin/blob/master/target/sample-create-network-1.0.jar)

+**Note** - First you need to change the username and password in CreateNetworkTask.java file.
+You can also change the location where you want to save the json file and accordingly make changes in the Process instance in CreateNetworkTask.java file.
+After making the required changes install the project from maven using eclipse to get the .jar file.
+For more instructions click [here](http://wiki.cytoscape.org/Cytoscape_3/AppDeveloper/Cytoscape_App_Ladder/BuildAndRunSampleApp)

 4. Then navigate to the folder /Users/[username]/CytoscapeConfiguration/3/apps/installed and paste the downloaded jar file there.

 5. Then open the cytoscape app using **sh /Applications/Cytoscape_v3.4.0/cytoscape.sh** in terminal and click on Apps in the menu bar and select **Create Network**